 We consider MLMs to be questionable business models from an ethical perspective, because they often rely on people with no relevant medical or scientific background to make health claims in regard to a brand's products or services.

 Optavia's "Become a Coach" webpage does not list any medical requirements.
 Rather, the brand states they are seeking "like-minded, like-hearted" people.
-In our opinion, someone being "like-hearted" is a not a good qualifier for them making health claims about dieting and weight loss.
+In our opinion, someone being "like-hearted" is a not a good qualifier for them coaching someone else to achieve weight loss.

-The phrase "Optavia ruined my life" gets 1,900 monthly searches at the time of updating this article, according to software tool SEMRush, and some of these results are published by coaching partners.
+The phrase "Optavia ruined my life" gets 5,400 monthly searches at the time of updating this article, according to software tool SEMRush, and some of the results are published by coaching partners.